 Detective avocado’s recipe is so chocolatey, you can use it to ice your cakes and muffins!
 You won’t even begin to guess how healthy it is.

 The Omega affair

 Detective Avocado’s secret weapon is Omega-9.
 It’s nothing like the Nimbus 2000 or even the Flammenwerfer 35.
 The omega-9 I’m talking about is a fat… a fatty acid more particularly.

 “Huh?” you’re asking.
-“Isn’t it omega-3 that is the light saber of choice to battle chronic heart disease?”
+“Isn’t it omega-3 that is the weapon of choice to battle chronic heart disease?”